Find a great gig doing something you love, including companionship caregiving

 There are plenty of perks including flexible scheduling, greater control over work-life balance, and the ability to choose the type of work that inspires you most.
 For Papa Pals, this last point is key.
 Many choose to become companion caregivers because they enjoy working with people and want to give back to their communities.

 How does payment work?

 Payment varies from gig to gig.
 Many gig jobs are paid hourly or daily.
-For example, Papa Pals earn a base rate between $13 and $16 an hour, plus bonuses.
-When bonuses apply, Papa Pals can earn up to $25 an hour.
-Papa also reimburses the commute mileage to and from work.
+For example, Papa Pals earn a base rate per hour, plus bonuses and incentives.
+When bonuses apply, Papa Pals can earn close to $20 an hour.

 Why do people choose gig jobs?